nmaisonneuve/gsv_downloader/README.md

 	# area name
 	area_name: "paris",

-	# area validator to delimit the scrawling to a given area
+	# area validator to delimit the crawling within a given area
 	area_validator: area_validator ,
+}

+# more advanced options
+options = {

+	# area name
+	area_name: "paris",

+	# area validator to delimit the crawling within a given area
+	area_validator: area_validator ,

-	# zoom level of the panoramic images
+	# zoom level of the panoramic images saved
 	image_zoom: 3, # default value = 3

 	# main directory where the images will be downloaded
-	dest_dir: "./paris",  # default value = "./{area_name}
+	dest_dir: "./paris",  # default value = "./{area_name}"

-	# number of images in a subdirecty
+	# nb of images for each subdirectory
-	# since lots of images can be downloaded
+	# (since lots of images can be downloaded
-	# automatic subdirectories are generated
+	# automatic subdirectories are generated)
 	sub_dir_size: 100 # default value = 1000
 }

 paris_area  = GSVManager.new(options)

-# scrawl and save the metadata of GSV images geolocated within an Area.
+# crawl and save the metadata of all GSV images
-# It uses a depth-first navigation of the street network provided by the GSV metadata.
-# It stops to crawl futher links when the area_validator return false
-# (see the area validator function in the options).
+# within the area delimited by the area_validator.
-# The crawler needs a start point starts from the panoID = "Y76d7989a9A9x9".
+# The first crawl needs the panoID of a location
 paris_area.crawl_metadata("Np2alC97cgynvV_ZpJQZNA")

-# number of panoramas saved for this area
+# number of saved panoramas (meta_data) within this area
 paris_area.nb_panoramas()

-# Array of of panora IDs
-pano_ids = paris_area.list_pano_ids()

-# get the metadata related to each panoID
+# get the raw json metadata related to each saved panoID
+pano_ids = paris_area.list_panoids()
 pano_ids.each do |pano_id|
 	meta_data = paris_area.get_meta_data(panoID)
 	p JSON.parse(meta_data)